 This is as much a bookmark page for my own reference as anything else.
 It will help to counter the frequent claim that “Everyone can thrive on a vegan diet.”
 My intention is not to bash anyone for their life choice, but to show up that universal claim as untrue.

-I simply don’t believe that’s true.
 I’m sure that some people do okay on a whole plant-based diet, at least for a while.
-But I’ve been coming across too many testimonies from people who’ve felt literally driven by their own bodies to go back to a more natural omnivore diet that they cannot be dismissed as just being bad vegans.
+Some may even thrive!
+But I’ve been coming across too many testimonies from people who’ve felt literally driven by their own bodies to go back to a more natural omnivore diet that they cannot all be dismissed as just being bad or failed vegans.

 After all, if a vegan diet were natural for homo sapiens, it ought to be really difficult to mess it up, even in the long term!
 More…